+This course is for students aged 19+ who have been out of education for at least one year.
 This is a Full Level 3 programme (i.e. at the same level as A Levels, NVQ Level 3 or a BTEC Extended Diploma).
 It is the most popular route of entry into Higher Education for adults.
 There are class based sessions, tutorials and independent study and research.
 You will build a personal portfolio of your completed assignments as you progress through the course.

 What will I study?

 The units you will study are likely to include: